nritutor/my/README.md

 ### Welcome to Homework Help for Kids!

-At **Homework Buddy**, we understand how challenging it can be to balance your busy life while ensuring your kids get the support they need with their schoolwork.
+At **TaskTutor**, we understand how challenging it can be to balance your busy life while ensuring your kids get the support they need with their schoolwork.
 That's why we’re here to provide expert homework assistance, giving you the freedom to focus on your family, work, or even take that well-deserved break.

 Our mission is simple:
 **To make homework stress-free for both kids and parents.**